Azure/iot-edge-v1/doc/getting_started.md

 - `module path` – the path to the library containing the module.
 For Linux this will be a .so while on Windows this will be a .dll file
 - `args` – any arguments/configuration the module needs.
 Specifically, they are really another json value which is passed (as string) to the Module's `_Create` function.

-The JSON file also contain the routes that is going to be passed to the broker.
+The JSON file also contain the links that is going to be passed to the broker.
-- `output` - a module name from the list of modules described on the `modules` that will produce data to the next `input` tag on JSON File
+- `source` - a module name from the list of modules described on the `modules` that will produce data to the next `sink` tag on JSON File
-- `input` - a module name from the list of modules described on the `modules` JSON that will consume messages described on the previous `output`
+- `sink` - a module name from the list of modules described on the `modules` JSON that will consume messages described on the previous `source`

 On the sample copied below you can see that every message procuded by module `hello_world` will be consumed by module `logger`.